StarPlayrX/Virtual-Multi-Mouse/README.md

 `reboot`

-4. See first_script.sh for optional mouse-index optmization
+4. See first_script.sh for optional mouse-index optimization